ahmad9059/dotfiles/README.md

 **Optional Components**:

-- `audio` - Audio system configuration
+- `QuickShell` - QuickShell for Desktop-Like Overview
-- `fonts` - Additional font packages
+- `Pokemon` - Add Pokemon color scripts to your terminal
-- `development` - Development tools and IDEs
+- `Rog` - Download and Install Pre-configured for ROG Laptops

 #### 📝 Interactive Configuration